 If you are going to commit to a travel blog, you are going to need a lot more than a pen and paper.
 Have a look at my resource page, to see all the tools I use for my five figure blog business.

-I couldn’t run my business without Teachable to host my online courses, Planoly to schedule my Instagram posts and Stories, Tailwind to schedule and automate my Pinterest strategy, Bluehost to host my WordPress blog on and for emergency calls, Boardbooster to loop my pins and Convertkit to send out my newsletters and automate sequences (downloadable freebies and free email courses).
+I couldn’t run my business without Teachable to host my online courses, Planoly to schedule my Instagram posts and Stories, Tailwind to schedule and automate my Pinterest strategy, Bluehost to host my WordPress blog on and for emergency calls and Convertkit to send out my newsletters and automate sequences (downloadable freebies and free email courses).

 Especially when it comes to travel blogging, you’ll need a couple of things for the road.
 To begin with, a laptop or portable device with a word processor is vital to get your ideas onto the page.
 Plus, you will need an internet connection to post the articles online for everyone to read.
 Oh, and don’t forget a spare charger just in case you misplace the original one.
 After all, there is no point in lugging around a laptop if it is dead.
 Apart from the obvious machinery, a camera is also very important.
 In fact, it is almost as crucial as the laptop because the images paint a picture and add context.
 Without high-quality photos, the post isn’t exotic or relatable to the readers.
 Anyway, who goes traveling without taking any photographs?!